israelfi/espeleo_return/README.md

 **Input parameters:**
-This paramenter are found in the initial section of the script lista_position_return_distance.py
+These parameters are found in the initial section of the script lista_position_return_distance.py
 - delta: Minimum variance in the position of the robot to record the new position.
 - tolerance: Tolerance between the final point of stop set by the array and the actual position of the robot.
 - size: Distance stored in the array in meters.